maths/stack-web/website_files/WebsiteDocs/WebsiteUpdates.md

             </figure>
         </div>
     </li>
-    <li>Hovering over a flie in the list shows options buttons.
+    <li>Hovering over a file in the list shows options buttons.
 The '+' button selects a file to the set of files changed to commit and moves it to the Staged Changes area.
 Only files in the Staged Changes area will be included in a given commit.
 Select all the files you would like to include in your commit.</li>
     <li>Commits require a message to describe the changes.
 Enter a short description in the message area and click the "Commit" button: <img style="display: inline-block;" class="img-in-line-short" src="/img/docs/vscode_commit_button.png" alt="VSCode Commit button">.</li>
     <li>The commits remain in your local computer until you push them to your repository.
 To push the changes click on the button with three horizontal dots at the top of the source control area: <img style="display: inline-block;" class="img-in-line-short" src="/img/docs/vscode_source_control_options.png" alt="VSCode Source Control options button">, and select "Push".
 This will update your GitHub repository with the changes you created.</li>
 </ol>

 ## Getting your changes into the website

 The process to update the website with your changes is done through a "Pull Request".
-A pull request sends your changes into the main repository for colleagues with the relevant permissions to review and, if suitable, accept and "Merge" to the `maths/stack-web` repository.
+A pull request asks colleagues (with the relevant permissions) to review your changes and "pull" your changes into the main repository.
+If they accept your request they will "Merge" your changes into the `maths/stack-web` repository.
 When changes are merged into the repository, GitHub automatically updates and re-builds the website to include the changes.
 Creating a pull request is done as follows:

 <ol>
     <li>Log in to your Github account and open your <code>your-github-username/stack-web</code> repository.</li>